 Safety of members, staff and volunteers is the top priority.
-If seeking a member's consent to raise a safeguarding about them might put them or others at risk, there may be a need to follow the process without their consent.
+If seeking the consent of an adult at risk to raise a safeguarding about them might put them or others at risk, there may be a need to follow the process without their consent (whether or not they are a member).
 This should be the exception rather than the rule.